okta/okta-auth-swift/README.md

 #### verify

 Sends an asynchronous push notification (challenge) to the device for the user to approve or reject.
-The factorResult for the transaction will have a result of WAITING, SUCCESS, REJECTED, or TIMEOUT.
+The `factorResult` for the transaction will have a result of WAITING, SUCCESS, REJECTED, or TIMEOUT.
 [API link](https://developer.okta.com/docs/api/resources/authn/#verify-push-factor)
-**NOTE:** Polling is implemented by the SDK(default timer is 5 seconds), so you don't need to implement it in your code.
+**NOTE:** Polling is implemented by the SDK (default interval is 5 seconds), so you don't need to implement it in your code.
 SDK will notify your application about the last factor status via `onFactorStatusUpdate` closure.

 ```swift
 public func verify(onStatusChange: @escaping (_ newStatus: OktaAuthStatus) -> Void,